alex7186/bulls_cows_script/README.md

 this is the `BULLS AND COWS` game.

-logic game in which the player must determine the hidden number in the least number of attempts
+logic game in which the player must determine the hidden number in the fewest number of attempts

 there is some information about this game on wikipedia